JShull/FP_SGraph/README.md

 ## SGraph

 An early prototype graph system for node/links and possible outcomes/events driven by scriptable object data.
-Designed to work with Unity3D.
+Designed to work with Unity3D - this isn't working as intended but has been turned into something much more linear.

 ## Setup & Design

-More information coming soon!
+See the updated ChangeLog for 0.2.0 as there is a simplified version that is just event driven and internalized state machine with a helper configuration/timer built in.
+This should be enough of branch of a graph to get going for the time being.

 ### Software Architecture